Blibbo/Studio/Software/OS/Linux/Linux.md

 ---
 [[Unix]]-based operating system.

 Linux is developed by tons of people and lots of distributions of this operating system exist.
-These distributions get referred to as [[#distros]]
+Linux distributions commonly get referred to as [[#distros]].

 ---